-The eligibility for driving license in India depends on the class of vehicle and the type of driving license.
-The eligibility criteria for different permanent Driving License types in India are given below.
+The eligibility for driving licence in India depends on the class of vehicle and the type of driving licence.
+The eligibility criteria for different permanent Driving licence types in India are given below.

 |Motorcycles without gear (with a capacity of up to 50 cc)||The applicant must be at least 16 years old and must have the consent of parent or guardian if he is less than 18 years old.|

 |Motorcycles with gear||The applicant should be at least 18 years old.|

 |Commercial Heavy Vehicles and Transport Vehicles||The applicant should have completed 8th standard.
 The applicant must be at least 18 years old (in some states, the minimum age limit is 20 years).|

 |General Requirement||The applicant must be conversant with traffic regulations and rules.
 The applicant must have valid age proof and address proof documents.|